TechnicalPursuit/TIBET/doc/markdown/tibet-package.1.md

 Here we see that the test files for our application are now listed.

-### List resources from a specific package#config pair for APP and LIB
+### List resources from a specific package@config pair for APP and LIB

-    $ tibet package --profile development#developer --context all
+    $ tibet package --profile development@developer --context all

     ~lib_build/tibet_developer.min.js
     ~app_src/APP.sample.js